mseckington/wow-hack/README.md

  - [ ] tweet text in seeds
  - [ ] social sharing in index.erb
  - [x] different bg images
+ - [ ] Add final card which links to results
+ - [ ] Add results page with SVG graphic
+ - [ ] Add logo to back of cards
+ - [ ] Replace back of cards with yet another background SVG this time

 more stuff.